inspiration

 What this gives you: a room that stays clear without constant daily resets.

-4. Scale Furniture for Empty Space
+4. Scale Furniture to Embrace Empty Space

 Ultra-minimalist living looks right only when scale and proportion are correct.
 Choose fewer pieces, but size them so the room feels grounded rather than sparse.
 A low-profile sofa with a 34-36 inch depth gives comfort without bulk, and a single lounge chair can carry the seating zone.
 The contrast move is to avoid tiny side tables, which make the room look unfinished instead of intentionally minimal.